Viktrix8/nextjs13-prisma-example/README.md

 ## Environment Variables

-This starter uses environment variables to manage sensitive data and configuration.
+This example uses environment variables to manage sensitive data and configuration.
 Rename the `.env.example` file to `.env` and replace the placeholder values with your actual settings.

 ## Deploying to Production